pievos101/TreeSmoothing/README.md

     - `random_state`: random state for reproducibility
 - Other functions: `fit(X, y)`, `predict(X)`, `predict_proba(X)`, `score(X, y)` work just like with any other `sklearn` estimator.

+## :
+The Python code was written by Bastian Pfeifer and Arne Gevaert
+## :

 ## Usage
 Import of main function
 ```python